My Only Wish (This Year)

 "My Only Wish (This Year)" is a teen pop Christmas song by American singer Britney Spears.
 It was written and produced by Brian Kierulf and Josh Schwartz.
-It was released originally in the Christmas compilation album Platinum Christmas.
+It was included on the Christmas compilation album Platinum Christmas (2000).
 In the song, Spears asks Santa Claus to find her a lover during the holidays.

+On November 6, 2020, the song was re-released as a promotional single on streaming platforms, twenty years after the album's release.
+On October 26, 2023, two versions were released for the song: a "Sped + Slowed" version as well as an "Instrumental + Karaoke" version.

-"My Only Wish (This Year)" received positive to mixed reviews from music critics.
-However, close to a decade after its release, reviewers felt the song was considered a modern holiday classic.
-"My Only Wish (This Year)" has charted in various countries, mainly in Germany and on Billboard's Holiday Songs.
-On October 22, 2013, an audio-only video of the song was uploaded on Spears' Vevo account.
+"My Only Wish (This Year)" received mixed reviews from contemporary music critics.
+However, in later re-evaluations reviewers have often considered the song a modern holiday classic.
+"My Only Wish (This Year)" has charted in various countries worldwide and on Billboard's Holiday charts.

 Background and composition

-On October 13, 2000, American publishing and media company Forbes reported that Spears had plans to record a song called "My Only Wish (This Year)" for a Christmas album titled Platinum Christmas.
-The song was included in the album, which was released on November 14, 2000.
+On October 13, 2000, Forbes reported that Spears had plans to record a song called "My Only Wish (This Year)" for a Christmas album titled Platinum Christmas.
+The song was included on the album, which was released on November 14, 2000.

 "My Only Wish (This Year)" was written and produced by Brian Kierulf and Josh Schwartz.
-It is a teen pop song in the key of C major over a vocal range spanning from G3 to A5.
+It is a teen pop song in the key of C major (it eventually modulates to D major) over a vocal range spanning from G3 to A5.
 It runs in a fast shuffle rhythm, a rhythm pattern used mainly in jazz-influenced music.
 In the song, Spears laments her loneliness during the holidays and asks Santa Claus to bring her a lover, in lines such as "He's all I want, just for me/Underneath my Christmas tree".
 Since its release, the song has been included in more than eight Christmas music compilations, including Now That's What I Call Christmas!
 (2001), Super Christmas Hits (2006) and Christmas Top 100 (2009).